nigeldouglas-itcarlow/ARP-Spoofing-Attack/README.md

        send(arp_b)
        time.sleep(5)
 ```
+The script is sending ARP reply packets to both Host A and Host B continuously every 5 seconds.
+The ARP reply packets are being sent with the MAC address of Host M (host_m_mac) as the source MAC address and the IP address of the other target host as the source IP address.

 ### With IP Forwarding Enabled

 ![ip-forward-off](https://user-images.githubusercontent.com/126002808/220438539-3e69a4e5-ea23-459f-a3a4-0dd51d6bd9e6.png)

+If IP forwarding is enabled on Host M, it will forward the packets between Host A and Host B. Therefore, both Host A and Host B will receive the ARP reply packets sent by Host M. However, if IP forwarding is disabled on Host M, it will not forward the packets, and Host B will not receive the ARP reply packets sent by Host M. As a result, only Host A will receive the ARP reply packets in this case.

 ### With IP Forwarding Disabled

 ![ip-forward-on](https://user-images.githubusercontent.com/126002808/220438591-160fc830-0bc4-4800-ab72-6b2cd609f1e7.png)

+In summary, if IP forwarding is disabled on Host M, only Host A will receive the ARP reply packets, while if IP forwarding is enabled on Host M, both Host A and Host B will receive the ARP reply packets.

 ## Launching an  MitM Attack on Telnet